 Rest assured, we are not trying to put you off adopting a dog, but we want to make sure that you get the dog that is right for you.
 Nothing is more heartbreaking than seeing a dog re-homed multiple times.

 If you are looking for an experienced dog trainer near you in Melbourne, then AusDog comes to you across all Greater Melbourne areas.
-John Harkin, is know as “The Dog Whisperer” and is excellent at dealing with behavioural issues from getting dogs to walk on lead calmly, to recall and obedience, to calming anxiety and aggression.
-But whichever dog trainer you use, check their dog training reviews thoroughly and even ask to speak directly with clients.
-It can be a significant investment,
+John Harkin is excellent at dealing with behavioural issues from getting dogs to walk on lead calmly, to recall and obedience, to calming anxiety and aggression.
+But whichever dog trainer you use, check their dog training reviews thoroughly It can be a significant investment.

-Finally, baring in mind the above considerations, be prepared to make a long-term commitment – bringing a dog into your life is a big responsibility, but one that can be immensely rewarding.
+Finally, bearing in mind the above considerations, be prepared to make a long-term commitment – bringing a dog into your life is a big responsibility, but one that can be immensely rewarding.

 If you’re ready to open your heart and home to a furry friend, rehoming a dog may be the perfect option for you.

 Adopting a dog can provide companionship, love, and security in your life and to the dog itself.
 Rehoming a dog from a shelter or rescue organization is one of the most rewarding experiences you can have.